STOKES-DOT/code_ml_dft/README.md

 * Transfroming smiles into .xyz and calculating descirptors for XC functionals optimization
 * Mechine Learning Model for XC functionals optimization when calculating the charge-transfer excited or local excited state in TDDFT
-* Script fo batch generation of Gaussian tasks before and after optimization
+* Scripts for batch generation of Gaussian tasks before and after optimization

 ## How To Use